-Our current strategy: Think Ahead
+Our former strategy: Think Ahead

 In 2013–14, we created our Think Ahead strategy.
 It focused on meeting our core remit of delivering cost-effective financing for government while setting out what we have to achieve to meet the targets of successive Spending Reviews.
 Following the Spending Review 2015 settlement, which requires us to reduce our real-term costs by 25% by 2020, we reviewed our strategy, revising one objective relating to our people and values and adding a new one, focused specifically on reducing our operating costs.